Who is Chet Kennedy? I’ve been asking myself that question lately.

-During my time out of ministry I got myself into some counselling, signed myself up for some spiritual direction coaching, and met regularly with a group of men who poured truth into me over many breakfasts.
-Those different experiences all showed me the areas of my life where I could acknowledge my own failures; but they also showed me the many areas where I had been strong … Strong for myself, strong for my kids, and strong in my own faith in Jesus.
+During my time out of ministry, I got myself into some counselling, signed myself up for spiritual direction coaching, and met regularly with a group of men who poured truth into me over many breakfasts.
+Those different experiences all showed me the areas of my life where I could acknowledge my own failures, but they also showed me the many areas where I had been strong … Strong for myself, strong for my kids, and strong in my own faith in Jesus.

 For my kids, I am so very grateful that the youth leaders I had built into over 15 years at the church were now building into my kids.
-Our youth ministry was designed around a small groups model and their small group leaders took it upon themselves to meet with my kids.
+Our youth ministry was designed around small groups, and their small group leaders took it upon themselves to meet with my kids.
 Even though life had fallen apart for us, those leaders helped us put life back together.
-Now, years later, my kids are grown up and continue to serve as leaders at that same church.
+Years later, my kids are grown up and continue to serve as leaders at that same church.